 (2) The Minister must not give approval for the purposes of subsection (1) unless the Minister is satisfied that any proposed reduction below the points of presence threshold is consistent with market trends in the financial services industry.

+[Section 42J inserted by No. 14 of 2012 s.
+7.]

 42K.
 Points of presence in regional areas

 (1) The Bankwest owner must not, at any time during the relevant period, close a point of presence that —